twagar11/ansible-labs/modules/Module-File.md

 - `owner`, the owner user on hosts
 - `group`, the owner group on hosts
-- `state`, to remove, or create folder/file on hosts.
+- `state`, to remove, or create a folder/file on hosts.
 - `mode`, to set permissions on your files

 default template looks like: